 For more information about the Drew Society, please contact The Office of University Advancement at firstname.lastname@example.org or 973-408-3229.

 The longevity and strength of a forest can be measured by counting the consecutive rings of its member trees, a process known as dendochronology.
 Drew’s Forest is no exception; here the rings are the dedicated alumni, parents, faculty, staff and friends of the University that sustain its growth year after year.
 The Dendros Society recognizes consecutive giving by Drew’s most loyal supporters for five or more years.

 For more information about Dendros Society, please contact The Office of University Advancement at email@example.com or 973-408-3229.

 The Senior Gift Society recognizes those who make a donation to the University in their senior year to support future generations of Drew students.
 Since 1983, the Senior Gift Society has enabled graduating classes to create lasting legacies and at the same time enhance the student experience at Drew.

 As part of a longstanding tradition, the Drew Theological School Class of 2018 made a “Senior” Gift to benefit the Theological School community.
 This year, funds were directed to the Theological School Annual Scholarship Fund, which benefits future generations of Theo students and honors the Rev. Dr. Karen Oliveto C’80, G’91,’02, United Methodist Bishop, and Dr. Jesse Mann, Drew Theological Librarian—as selected by the graduating class.

 It’s not too late to make a gift online.

 Prefer to write a check or make a pledge?
-View and dowload the 2018 Theo giving form.
+View and download the Theo giving form.